LogFlow-AI/QuantileFlow/docs/whats-in-the-box.md

 # What's in The Box?

-QuantileFlow provides two main algorithms for quantile estimation:
+QuantileFlow provides three main algorithms for quantile estimation:

 ## DDSketch